ixaxaar/monoid.space/Types/equality.lagda.md

 Transitive _∼_ = Trans _∼_ _∼_ _∼_
 ```

+Finally, we define an equivalence relation for binary relations:

 ```agda
 record IsEquivalence {a ℓ} {A : Set a}
                      (_≈_ : Rel A ℓ) : Set (a ⊔ ℓ) where